discrete-notes/discrete-notes.github.io/_posts/2022-03-12-secretary-techniques.md

 counter-examples, *e.g.* when there is only one number.

-To make our life easier, we tried to remove the assumption that the player knows $n$, and check what would happen.
+To make our life easier, we tried to remove the assumption that the player knows $n$, and checked what would happen.
 Note that since we have the sampling set
 (and know the sampling probability $p$), we still have some estimate of
 $n$.